Juice Prepaid Mastercard Cardholder Agreement

 |Purchases (POS)||$2,500.00 per day (the "Daily Purchase Limit")|

 7. Personal Identification Number ("PIN").
-When you activate your Physical Card and after your identity has been verified, we will give you a PIN that you may use with your Physical Card.
+We will give you a PIN that you may use with your Card once your identity has been verified.
 Only one PIN will be issued for each Card Account.
 You will need a PIN to obtain cash at an ATM or to make a PIN purchase or obtain cash back at a point-of-sale ("POS") terminal.
 You should not write or keep your PIN with your Card.
-If you believe that anyone has gained unauthorized access to your PIN, you should immediately call the number on the back of your Card, 855-687-2114, or send notice through go.getjuicecard.com, or write to the Program Manager at Praxell, Inc., Juice Cardholder Services, P.O.
-Box 315, New York, NY 10018.
+If you believe that anyone has gained unauthorized access to your PIN, you should immediately call the number on the back of your Card, 855-687-2114, or send notice through www.getjuicecard.com, or write to the Program Manager at Praxell Inc., Juice Cardholder Services, PO Box 315, New York, NY, 10018.

 8. Adding Funds to Your Card Account.
 You may add funds to your Card (called "value loading" or "loading") at any time.
 The maximum load amount is $5,000.00.
 Note: Some reload locations may have additional limits on the minimum amount you may load to your Card.
 The maximum aggregate value of funds in your Card Account(s) may not exceed $10,000.00 at any time.
 You agree to present the Card and meet identification requirements to complete value load transactions as may be required from time to time.
 Load locations may have their own load limits that may be less than our allowable amount.
 Load locations also may assess a fee to load funds to your Card Account.
 You also may direct deposit funds to your Card Account by providing our routing number and your assigned Account Number to your employer or other direct deposit payor (as described in the Section above titled "Card Account Use and Purpose").
 You cannot load your Card Account by check or money order.

-11. Transactions Using Your Card Number.
+11. Your Obligation for Negative Balance Transactions.
 If you initiate a transaction without presenting your Card (such as for a mail order, internet or telephone purchase, or an ACH debit purchase), the legal effect will be the same as if you used the Card itself.

 12. Your Obligation for Negative Balance Transactions.
 Each time you initiate a Card transaction, you authorize us to reduce the funds available in your Card Account by the amount of the transaction and all associated fees.
 You are not allowed to exceed the available amount in your Card Account through an individual transaction or a series of transactions (creating a "negative balance").
 Nevertheless, if any transactions cause the balance in your Card Account to go negative, including any purchase transactions where the retailer or merchant does not request authorization, you shall remain fully liable to us for the amount of any negative balance and any corresponding transaction fees.
 You may also be liable for any related Insufficient Funds/NSF Fee(s) as set forth in the accompanying "Schedule of Fees and Charges (Schedule A)."
 We reserve the right to bill you for any negative balance or to recoup such negative balance from any other Card we have issued to you.
 You agree to pay us promptly for the negative balance and any related fees.
 We also reserve the right to cancel your Card if you create one or more negative balances with your Card.

 13. Business Days.
-Our business days are Monday through Friday, excluding federal and legal banking holidays in the State of New York, from 9:00AM to 5:00PM ET.
+Our business days are Monday through Friday, excluding federal and legal banking holidays in the State of New York.

 When you use your Card at certain restaurants and service-oriented merchants, there may be an additional 20% (or more) added to the authorization to cover any tip you may leave on the purchase.
 If this occurs, and your total bill, after adding in the additional 20% (or more), exceeds the amount available on your Card, your transactions may be declined.
 Accordingly, you should ensure that your Card has an available balance that is 20% (or more) greater than your total bill before using your Card.

 15. Recurring Transactions.
 If you intend to use your Card for recurring transactions, you should monitor your balance and ensure you have funds available in your Card Account to cover the transactions.
 "Recurring transactions" are transactions that are authorized in advance by you to be charged to your Card at substantially regular intervals.
 We are not responsible if a recurring transaction is declined because you have not maintained a sufficient balance in your Card Account to cover the recurring transaction.
 If these recurring transactions may vary in amount, the person you are going to pay should tell you, 10 days before each payment, when it will be made and how much it will be.
 (You may choose instead to get this notice only when the payment would differ by more than a certain amount from the previous payment, or when the amount would fall outside certain limits that you set.)
-If your Card was obtained through your employer or you receive electronic deposits of federal payments to your Card: If you have told us in advance to make regular payments (i.e., recurring transactions) from your Card Account, you can stop the payment by calling the number on the back of your Card, 855-687-2114, or by sending notice through go.getjuicecard.com or by mailing notice to Praxell, Inc., Juice Cardholder Services, P.O.
-Box 315, New York, NY 10018 at least three business days before the scheduled date of the transfer.
+If your Card was obtained through your employer or you receive electronic deposits of federal payments to your Card: If you have told us in advance to make regular payments (i.e., recurring transactions) from your Card Account, you can stop the payment by calling the number on the back of your Card, 855-687-2114, or by sending notice through www.getjuicecard.com or by mailing notice to Praxell Inc., Juice Cardholder Services, PO Box 315, New York, NY, 10018 at least three business days before the scheduled date of the transfer.
 If you call, we also may require you to put your request in writing and get it to us within 14 days after you call.
 If you order us to stop one of these payments three business days or more before the transfer is scheduled, and we do not do so, we will be liable for your direct losses or damages.
 If you have authorized a merchant to make the recurring transaction, you also should contact the applicable merchant in order to stop the recurring transaction.
-We do not offer a bill payment service, therefore, if you have authorized a merchant to make the recurring transaction, you must always contact the applicable merchant in order to stop the recurring transaction.

 16. Preauthorized Credits.
-If you have arranged to have direct deposits made to your Card Account at least once every 60 days from the same person or company and you do not receive a receipt/statement (or paystub), you can view deposits and other transactions at go.cardportal.us, or call the number on the back of your Card or 855-687-2114 to find out whether or not the deposit was made.
+If you have arranged to have direct deposits made to your Card Account at least once every 60 days from the same person or company and you do not receive a receipt/statement (or paystub), you can call the number on the back of your Card or 855-687-2114 to find out whether or not the deposit was made.